 The threat taxonomy can be further grouped by the location of the exploitation's target in the 5G systems.
 Based on that criteria the threat taxonomy can be categorized as follows:

-- Core Network threats: These threats relate to elements of the Core Network that includes SDN, NVF, Slicing and MANO.
-The majority fall under the categories of "Nefarious activity/abuse" (NAA) and "Eavesdropping/ Interception/ Hijacking" (EIH); - Generic threats: These are threats that typically affect any ICT system or network.
-The generic threats are important to mention since these helps defining and framing the ones specific to 5G.
-As an example: many 5G specific threats may result in a network service shutdown that in general terms is defined as a Denial of Service (DoS) threat;
+Core Network threats: These threats relate to elements of the Core Network that includes SDN, NVF, Slicing and MANO.
+The majority fall under the categories of "Nefarious activity/abuse" (NAA) and "Eavesdropping/ Interception/ Hijacking" (EIH).